Give2Peer/g2p-client-android/README.md

 All list items followed by parenthesis are optional, and the parenthesis should explain why.

+- [ ] Feature: MOOP bags, to regroup items and handle another recycling bin at home
 - [ ] Feature: display basic statistics of the app.
 - [ ] Feature: propose deletion of items submitted by someone else. (tricky)
 - [ ] Feature: provide a lifespan to items I tag. (lifespans depend on the user karmic level)